Advocacy at CTC

 Chicago Therapy Collective engages in direct legislative advocacy, coalition-building, public testimony, and policy education at the state and local level.
 We partner with community organizations, legal advocates, and policymakers to advance legislation that protects LGBTQ+ people and reforms systems that cause harm.

-Get Involved in our Advocacy Work
+Get Involved With Our Advocacy

 Ways to engage include: